Wondering how to make the best uses for essential oils you picked up from the store the other day!

 Since essential oils are highly concentrated, they are far more potent than fresh or dried herbs.
 Essential oils must always be diluted before use.
 You can consult with your doctor to get a better idea for the ratios best suited for your skin.

 The versatility of essential oils is what makes it such a demanded product.
-Here is a list of the best essential oil uses.
+Here is a list.

 Everyone is familiar with this aromatic use of essential oil.
-You may have walked into a parlor, spa or yoga center and breathed in the soothing scent of lavender or eucalyptus.
+You may have walked into a parlour, spa or yoga centre and breathed in the soothing scent of lavender or eucalyptus.
 Inhalation is a type of aromatherapy, or essential oil therapy, at which oils evaporate into the air through diffuser containers or sprays.
 You can now do this at home with the help of an essential oil diffuser.
-Read the instructions that come with the device and add the appropriate amount of water and oils to the device.
+Read the instructions that come with the device and add the appropriate amount of water and oils.

-You can also obtain the same benefit by adding a couple of drops in a cotton ball and placing it in areas of your house.
+You can also obtain the same benefit by adding a couple of drops in a cotton ball and placing it in areas of your home.

 Inhalation provides much more than pleasant smell.
 This process can also aid with respiratory infections or psychological troubles.
 Inhaling the smell of this oil activates your olfactory system which in turn relays to the limbs system evoking emotions, stabilizing blood pressures and erratic breathing, and preventing stress.